learning-zone/angular-basics/README.md

 #### Q. Why do we need compilation process?
 The Angular components and templates cannot be understood by the browser directly.
 Due to that Angular applications require a compilation process before they can run in a browser.
 For example, In AOT compilation, both Angular HTML and TypeScript code converted into efficient JavaScript code during the build phase before browser runs it.

-#### Q. What are the advantages with AOT?
-Below are the list of AOT benefits,
-1. **Faster rendering:** The browser downloads a pre-compiled version of the application.
-So it can render the application immediately without compiling the app.
-2. **Fewer asynchronous requests:** It inlines external HTML templates and CSS style sheets within the application javascript which eliminates separate ajax requests.
-3. **Smaller Angular framework download size:** Doesn't require downloading the Angular compiler.
-Hence it dramatically reduces the application payload.
-4. **Detect template errors earlier:** Detects and reports template binding errors during the build step itself
-5. **Better security:** It compiles HTML templates and components into JavaScript.
-So there won't be any injection attacks.

-#### Q. What are the ways to control AOT compilation?
-You can control your app compilation in two ways
-1. By providing template compiler options in the `tsconfig.json` file
-2. By configuring Angular metadata with decorators

 #### Q. What are the restrictions of metadata?
 In Angular, You must write metadata with the following general constraints,